LOSXinfinity/Zoro/README.md

 ## ⚠️ Disclaimer

 This is a **non-commercial fan project**.
-Roronoa Zoro and One Piece are the property of **Eiichiro Oda, Shueisha, and Toei Animation**.
+Roronoa Zoro and One Piece are the property of **Eiichiro Oda, and Toei Animation**.
 All character artwork belongs to its respective owners.
 The code is free to learn from and remix.

 ---